 In terms of where the charity is situated, it is vital that the charity is registered with the local council, if not it will be increasingly difficult to be recognised as a legitimate charitable organisation.

-If you are looking to seek more assistance with this matter and would like to contact our specialists to discuss applying for SDLT relief as a charity or non-profit organisation, contact us here.
+If you are looking to seek more assistance with this matter contact our specialists to discuss applying for SDLT relief as a charity or non-profit organisation.

 We offer key services within the stamp duty relief process, such as eligibility assessments.
 This is vital to ensure your circumstances aren’t overlooked by professionals and that you receive the best stamp duty land tax relief possible, which can help to save you money.

 Stamp duty is subject to changes over periods of time, but we can keep you updated and ensure that you are receiving the most up-to-date stamp duty benefits.

 Not only is stamp duty an effective benefit for potential homebuyers, but it’s also a positive benefit for the economy, as it boosts economic activity.
 With a boost in the housing market, this can equate to more jobs within construction, legal services and real estate.

 Certain areas are in need of urban renewal, with stamp duty tax relief which can help individuals move into new areas, resulting in revitalised neighbourhoods and improved infrastructure.

 WHAT IS SDLT GROUP RELIEF?